d-michail/python-jgrapht/docs/tutorial.rst

 This is the most general call.
 Sensible defaults are also provided, thus someone can create a graph simply by calling :py:meth:`jgrapht.create_graph()`.
 The graph is a collection of vertices (aka nodes) and edges.
-In |Project| vertices and edges are always integers.
+In the |Bindings|, vertices and edges are always integers.

 Adding vertices